 In my opinion, it is very important to do this exercise and be realistic about it.
-We all need these visions, as it is hard to motivate people to change behaviours without a clear image of where they would prefer to go, in this case a shared future, and where they might end up going.
+We all need these visions, as it is hard to motivate people to change behaviors without a clear image of where they would prefer to go, in this case, a shared future, and where they might end up going.

-Except in cases of severe Machiavellianism and pathological elitism, most people would want a better future world for all, where attributes like peace, equality, equitable sharing of wealth, economic opportunities and labour rights for all, are present.
+Except in cases of severe Machiavellianism and pathological elitism, most people would want a better future world for all, where attributes like peace, equality, equitable sharing of wealth, economic opportunities, and labor rights for all, are present.
 In my vision, I see some of these ethical and moral considerations being applied to non-human animals too.
 That's why I write words, take pictures, and make films.

 To help clarify the difficult concept of a truly good world, visit "Transforming our world: the 2030 Agenda for Sustainable Development".
-There you will find a plan of action for people, planet and prosperity, which also seeks to strengthen universal peace in larger freedom.
-That's the UN main framework and road map to tackle some of the biggest problems we have.
-They are great, and need our help, although I would like to see more compromise from the bigger players and not just words and non mandatory good wishes.
+There you will find a plan of action for people, the planet, and prosperity, which also seeks to strengthen universal peace in larger freedom.
+That's the UN's main framework and road map to tackle some of the biggest problems we have.
+They are great, and need our help, although I would like to see more compromise from the bigger players and not just words and non-mandatory good wishes.

 What I found on the UN page that helped my vision were sentences people wrote about their desired future:

-"I want a world where men are not considered a threat to each other and where differences are not a reason for discrimination, but an opportunity for growth and comfort", "a world where progress is the progress of nature, from the respect and development of materials to the creation of renewable energies", "a world where companies do not think only about their own interests but about the common good and the environment","a world where consumption is done rationally and thought of in a global way","a healthy world, in which all humans understand that every action they take affects everyone" a world were we recognize the amazing results of evolution in all its forms, embrace the commonness of all beings, and work towards preserving them for the future.
+"I want a world where men are not considered a threat to each other and where differences are not a reason for discrimination, but an opportunity for growth and comfort", "a world where progress is the progress of nature, from the respect and development of materials to the creation of renewable energies", "a world where companies do not think only about their own interests but about the common good and the environment", "a world where consumption is done rationally and thought of in a global way", "a healthy world, in which all humans understand that every action they take affects everyone" a world where we recognize the amazing results of evolution in all its forms, embrace the commonness of all beings, and work towards preserving them for the future.